bassjobsen/jbst/README.md

 * [WP Code Prettify](http://wordpress.org/extend/plugins/wp-code-prettify/) This plugin enable syntax highlighting of code snippets in your post using Google Code Prettify.
 * [JBST FitVids for WordPress](https://github.com/bassjobsen/JBST-FitVids-for-WordPress) This plugin makes videos responsive using the [FitVids jQuery plugin](https://github.com/davatron5000/FitVids.js) on WordPress.

-NB only install plugin you really need!
+NB only install plugins you really need!
 And [remove](http://codex.wordpress.org/WordPress_Housekeeping) the ones you don't use.

 Buy and Sell JBST Child themes
 ------------------------------